CreadDiscans/ServiceDesigner/TUTORIAL.md

 > #### 2. _RenderPart function test in React Native_
 > ![ReactNativeRenderPart](./asset/img/reactNativeRenderPart.gif)
 > * They are the result screens calling **renderPart(name)** method at each framework.
-> * You can return simple component customized at your coding editor.
+> * You can return simple customized component at your coding editor.
 > * Also, you can call and return other designed component in **renderPart**, like above _ReactRenderPart_ example.
 > * As you can see, **renderPart** works perfectly at _React Native_ framework.
 > * Just remember it.
 If you want to return some component per the name value, deal with it at **_ServiceDesigner_**.
-> * Set _if condition_ in style of _render_ element to controll the component to return in to your _render_ element.
+> * Set _if condition_ in style of _render_ element to controll returning component in to your _render_ element.